-We return to Titus chapter 1 this morning and our look at verses 5 through 9, a brief portion of Scripture but one that has been very very important for us and as a result we've spent five weeks on it, concluding this one.
-The title for this section is "The required character for a pastor," that's what it's all about.
+We return to Titus chapter 1 this morning and our look at verses 5 through 9 - a brief portion of Scripture but one that has been very, very important for us, and as a result we've spent five weeks on it, including this one.
+The title for this section is "The Required Character for a Pastor" - that's what it's all about.

-Then in verse 11 he says, "Having had this foundation of truth in the Scripture and what it affirms, command and teach these things."
-Verse 13 he says, "Give you attention to reading the Scripture, exhorting and teaching."
+Then in verse 11 he says, having had this foundation of truth in the Scripture and what it affirms, “command and teach these things."
+Verse 13 he says, "Give your attention to reading the Scripture, exhorting and teaching."
 In verse 14, "Don't neglect the spiritual gift within you."
 That was a preaching, a proclaiming, a teaching gift.
-In verse 16 he says, "Pay close attention to yourself and to your teaching, preserve in these things."
+In verse 16 he says, "Pay close attention to yourself and to your teaching, persevere in these things."

 Down in chapter 6 would you notice verse 2?
 The end of the verse, "Teach and preach these principles."
 Then further, down into verse 17 and 18, he says, "Instruct those who are rich."
 In verse 18 he says, "Instruct them to do good."